-- · The President,

-- The Vice President.

-- Any officer or employee of the White House Office of the Executive Office of the President, and the two most senior level officers of each of the other agencies in the Executive Office, and

-- Any individual serving in a position in Level I

-of the Executive Schedule under Section

-5312 of Title 5, United States Code, any

-other individual designated by the President

-as having Cabinet-level status, and any immediate deputy of such individual.
+- The President, - ÿ The Vice President, - Ä Any officer or employee of the White House Office of the Executive Office of the President, and the two most senior level officers of each of the other agencies in the Executive Office, and - Ä Any individual serving in a position in Level I of the Executive Schedule under Section 5312 of Title 5, United States Code, any other individual designated by the President as having Cabinet-level status, and any immediate deputy of such individual.

-Dues.
+Dues used for lobbying.
 You cannot deduct that portion of your dues or other amounts you pay to a tax-exempt organization that notifies you that such amounts are used to pay nondeductible lobbying expenses.